-Add a Butcher Block Table and Gain Valuable Work Space and Dining Space
+A Butcher Block Table Can Add Valuable Work Space and Dining Space

-These tables are incredibly versatile.
+Wood-top tables are incredibly versatile too.
 Use one in your home office or den where it can serve as a desk for organizing and completing paperwork or homework assignments.
-In the family room it can become a game table, perfect for assembling jigsaw puzzles and playing board games or cards.
-They’re equally useful as computer work stations, or play stations where video games and consoles can be stored and played.
+In the family room it can serve as a game table - perfect for assembling jigsaw puzzles and playing board games or cards.
+They’re equally useful as computer work stations, or play stations where video games and consoles can be stored and enjoyed.